 Although snoring can be a nuisance, it does not present the same risks as sleep apnea.
 Sleep apnea is associated with an increased risk of a heart attack, high blood pressure and a stroke.
 But even if you don’t have sleep apnea, treating snoring may improve sleep for you and your partner.
 Treatment options include lifestyle changes, dental devices and in some instances, surgery.

 To silence snoring, your best bet is to talk with your doctor or a sleep specialist to determine the cause of your snoring and best treatment options.
+Some options to reduce or eliminate snoring include stop snoring mouthpiece devices, snoring surgery and other snoring remedies.

 American Academy of Otolaryngology.
 Snoring and Sleep Apnea. http://www.entnet.org/content/snoring-and-sleep-apnea Retrieved January 2017.